NaturalSelectionLabs/Unidata/docs/guide/assets/README.md

 -   `providers`: The providers of the data, requesting and aggregating from all supported providers by default.
 -   `identity`: Ethereum address, Solana address, Flow address, etc.
 -   `limit`: The number of assets to return.
-Since providers use different pagination schemes, it cannot guarantee that the quantities are always accurate.
+Since providers use different pagination schemes, there is no guarantee that the quantities are always accurate.
 -   `cursor`: The pagination cursor returned from the previous page's results.
-Since providers use different pagination schemes, its type is uncertain.
+Since providers use different pagination schemes, the type is uncertain.

 ## Specification